-- Bolder Academy works closely in partnership with primary schools to provide a smooth transition for all students, these include primary transition visits to the meet students and their primary school teachers. - On confirmation of a secondary school placement, Bolder Academy will start tocommunicate with a student's primary school, as well as their parents/carers to obtain information to determine the most appropriate support to ensure good progress. - All students will attend a Year 6 induction day held in the summer term providing various taster sessions, and a question and answer session. - Primary school files are passed to Bolder Academy, and the SENDCO/Deputy SENDCO and Year 7 Transition Lead who will review all Year 6 student records. - The SENDCO/Deputy SENDCO attends Annual Reviews and consults with the parents/carers, primary school teacher and all other relevant external agencies involved with that student. - EHCP students will have an 'Individual Education Plan' in place for the start of Year 7 which will provide details of the student's areas of need and strategies to support in the classroom and around the Academy.
+- Bolder Academy works closely in partnership with primary schools to provide a smooth transition for all students.
+This includes primary transition visits to the meet students and their primary school teachers. - On confirmation of a secondary school placement, Bolder Academy will work closely with a student's primary school, as well as their parents/carers to obtain information to determine the most appropriate support to ensure good progress. - All students will attend a Year 6 induction day held in the summer term providing various taster sessions, and a question and answer session. - Primary school files are passed to Bolder Academy and the Year 7 Transition Lead will review all Year 6 student records. - The SENCO/Deputy SENCO will review all SEND information that is shared by primary schools. - The SENCO/Deputy SENCO will attend Year 6 Annual Review Meetings wherever possible and consult with the parents/carers, primary school teacher and all other relevant external agencies involved with that student. - The SENCO/Deputy SENCO will create an 'Individual Learning Plan' which will provide details of the student's areas of need and strategies to support in the classroom and around the Academy for those students with an Education, Health and Care Plan or Special Educational Needs.